-Safety Summary
+1 Safety Summary

-This section describes safety information for the Pneumatic Mast System.
-These are recommended precautions that personnel must understand and apply throughout installation, operation, transportation, maintenance, storage, and troubleshooting.
-Be sure to read and understand the entire manual and contact The Will-Burt Company with any questions before performing any procedure outlined in this manual.
+This section describes safety instructions for the Pneumatic Mast that personnel must understand and apply throughout all product activities such as transportation, handling, installation, operation, maintenance, storage, disposal and troubleshooting.
+Read and understand this entire document, and contact The Will-Burt Company with any questions, before performing any procedure outlined in this document.
+Keep this document during the entire duration of use of the device.
+Pass this document along to trained and qualified end users.

-Signal Word Definitions
+1.1 Signal Word Definitions

-Per the ANSI Z535.4 standard and ISO 7010, the following signal words and definitions are used to indicate hazardous situations:
+The following signal words and definitions are used to indicate hazardous situations: